Last Updated March 2023

 |K.||Profiles and Inferences such as inferences drawn from Personal Information to create a profile reflecting a resident’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, or aptitudes.||Yes||Yes|

-Sales of personal information
+Sale or Disclosure of personal information

 When we disclose personal information for a Business Purpose, we enter into a contract that describes the purpose and requires the recipient to keep that personal information confidential and use only for performance of the contract, and not for any other purpose.
 We share or make your information available, including any personal information, in the circumstances described below.